Scheduled MonumentsEnglandWhitehawk Camp causewayed enclosure

 What is Whitehawk Camp causewayed enclosure?

-Whitehawk Camp is a causewayed enclosure located on the South Downs near Brighton, Sussex, dating to the Neolithic period, approximately 3500 BCE.
+Whitehawk Camp is a causewayed enclosure located near Brighton in East Sussex, England, dating to the Neolithic period, approximately 3500 to 3000 BCE.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010929.

 Who is responsible for protecting Whitehawk Camp causewayed enclosure?